cuhHub/Noir/docs/api-reference/noir/README.md

 Noir:Start()
 ```

 Starts the framework.
-This will initalize all services, then upon completion, all services will be started.
+This will initialize all services, then upon completion, all services will be started.
 Use the `Noir.Started` event to safely run your code.